-A European digital communication company is sick and tired of catching up with competitors — overtaking them is a goal.
+Catching up with competitors is a challenge for many digital communication companies, when overtaking them is a goal.
 As one of the bargaining chips might be an engaging ad, it should hit the mark and leave no chance for a mobile user to pass by.

 And here lies the strong suit of programmatic advertising and RTB as a means of purchasing ad inventory — the ability to instantly give a user a valid message, service, and product.